 Yellow or green tomato shoulders are the result of high heat.
 The shoulder of a tomato is that soft rounded area at the top that borders the stem scar.
 When it fails to color, the tomato isn’t as visually appealing and lacks flavor and vitamins in that area.
 This is not a failure to ripen but an interior problem with the tissues.

 Yellow shoulder in tomatoes can also be caused by seeds susceptible to the disease, low levels of potassium in soil and alkaline pH levels.
 When tomato tops turn yellow instead of red or orange, check for these possible causes and see what you can do to minimize the problem by the next year.

 Minimizing Yellow Shoulder Disorder

 Rotate your tomato crops and perform a soil test before planting.
 Ensure that the pH is between 6.0 and 6.8.
-The soil should also contain a ratio of 3% of potassium by dry matter.
-You must increase potassium levels before fruit is more than one inch across; otherwise, it won’t help.
+The soil should also contain a ratio of 3 percent of potassium by dry matter.
+You must increase potassium levels before fruit is more than 1 inch across; otherwise, it won’t help.

 Yellow green tomato shoulders on fruits should not be left on the plant in an attempt to force them to ripen.
 It won’t work and eventually the fruit will rot.

 Avoid the problem entirely by purchasing seed stock that is resistant to yellow shoulder disorder.
 Carefully read tags that come with starts or ask your nursery person which varieties have a greater resistance.